 Use of Account Holder information for promotional purposes

-Maru Telecoms may include your name and contact information in directories of Maru Telecoms’s service subscribers for the purpose promoting the use of the services by additional potential customers.
-However, Maru Telecoms is not authorized to print your name, trademarks or other identifying information in any other advertising or promotional materials without your prior written consent.
+Maru Africa may include your name and contact information in directories of Maru Africa’s service subscribers for the purpose promoting the use of the services by additional potential customers.
+However, Maru Africa is not authorized to print your name, trademarks or other identifying information in any other advertising or promotional materials without your prior written consent.